Thank you – Hands Up for Canberra Appeal – we raised over $22k!

 - providing policy advice.

-- conduct settlement and provide support to asylum seekers and refugees in Canberra;
+- assists with settlement and provides support to asylum seekers and refugees in Canberra;

-- provide ongoing contact with policy makers and their advisors so that we can improve the level of equity and access for asylum seekers and refugees.
+- provides ongoing contact with policy makers and their advisors so that we can improve the level of equity and access for asylum seekers and refugees.

-- We also help others to make connections with refugees.
+We also help others to make connections with refugees.
 This includes fostering activities and programs such as providing refugee scholarships and refugee mentoring programs.
-We provide practical support to assist with accommodation, the provision of furniture, linking into local services, access to schooling and English language training, health care, jobs and networking in the Canberra community.
+We provide practical support and sometimes link with other services to assist with accommodation, the provision of furniture, linking into local services, access to schooling and English language training, health care, jobs and networking in the Canberra community.

-We have sponsored a Refugee Mentoring Program at Calvary Hospital and this is assisting refugees to orient to an Australian work-place and decide what future study is best for them.
+We have sponsored a Refugee Mentoring Program at Calvary Hospital and this assists refugees to orient to an Australian work-place and decide what future study is best for them.

 We assist to provide the stability and security many families have been denied in their country of origin.
 This is one of the more important tasks that we undertake and it is especially important for the people who have been traumatised.